EPERLab/osemosys-cr-v2/docs/Overview.rst

   scenarios under the OSeMOSYS paradigm.

 OSeMOSYS is a bottom-up Energy System Optimization Model (ESOM) platform that supports long-term energy planning :cite:`R2Howells2011`, :cite:`R3Ringkjob2018`, :cite:`R4Niet2021`.
 OSeMOSYS-CR :cite:`R1Godinez-Zamora2020a` is the ESOM used to inform the cost-benefit analysis :cite:`R5CBA_2020` of Costa Rica's National Decarbonization Plan :cite:`R6GovernmentofCostaRica2018-20222019`.
 The OSeMOSYS-CR-v2 model version has supporting Python-based software programs that facilitate the creation, parameterization, and analysis of multiple scenarios.
-Figure 1 shows the interaction of the supporting software programs designed to work on Windows operation systems and the GLPK OSeMOSYS implementation.
+:ref:`Figure 1 <figure1>` shows the interaction of the supporting software programs designed to work on Windows operation systems and the GLPK OSeMOSYS implementation.

 .. _figure1: